So, you think you want to buy a truck and be an owner-operator.

 The first consideration is, are you going to lease to a company, or be a true independent?

 There are advantages and disadvantages to either way.
 For a first-time o/o, I’d forget about going the whole way to complete independence.
 Yes, if you have your own operating authority, you’re collecting 100% of the gross revenue on each load, but you’re also picking up 100% of all the expenses too — and there are a *lot* of expenses.
-In the current freight environment, I very strongly recommend against this approach. *Way* too risky.
+I very strongly recommend against this approach for anyone just starting out. *Way* too risky.

 That leaves us with discussing leasing on to a larger company.
 Especially for a first-time o/o, this is a far better way of doing it, since it gives you a support system.
 Depending on the company, it may be better or worse, but at least it’s something.